gmovernight/CaDiCaL-Reinforcement-Learning-SAT-Solver/README.md

-# CaDiCaL RL — Learning Branching Policies for SAT
+# CaDiCaL RL — Learning Branching Policies for SAT (Boolean Satisfiability)

 _Reinforcement‑learning (RL) variable selection controller for the CaDiCaL SAT solver._
 We instrument CaDiCaL with a **minimal, high‑throughput control surface**, bridge it to Python via **pybind11**, and train an **A2C** policy that selects the next decision variable from a **top‑K** EVSIDS candidate menu.
 The repo includes the instrumented solver, bridge, environment, model, training loop, baselines, and **fully reproducible** evaluation scripts that produce **bar** and **cactus** plots + CSV tables for three SAT families.